Batman: White Knight Presents: Red Hood: Premise

 Jason Todd, Batman's former sidekick Robin-turned-vigilante Red Hood, joins forces with a young Mongolian girl named Gan—whom he also begins training to become the "ultimate" Robin—to help her protect Gotham City's East Backport neighborhood from the sound-based supervillain Walter Shreeve / Shriek.

 Publication

 The two-issue comic book limited series Batman: White Knight Presents: Red Hood was co-written by Sean Murphy and Clay McCormack, illustrated by Simone Di Meo and George Kambadais, lettered by AndWorld Design and colored by Dave Stewart.
-Batman: White Knight Presents: Red Hood was officially announced in April 2022 by DC Comics.
-It is both a spin-off and a prequel to Murphy's Batman: Beyond the White Knight (2022), and is also the sixth installment in his self-titled Murphyverse comic book line, whose titles are published under DC's Black Label imprint.
-Batman: White Knight Presents: Red Hood began publishing with the launch of its first issue on August 2, and ended with the release of its second and final issue on the 23rd of the same month.
+The comic is both a spin-off and a prequel to Murphy's Batman: Beyond the White Knight (2022), and is also the sixth installment in his self-titled Murphyverse comic book line, whose titles are published under DC's Black Label imprint.
+White Knight Presents: Red Hood began publishing with the launch of its first issue on August 2, and ended with the release of its second and final issue on the 23rd of the same month.